 Vintage photos of:

-This is a colorized version of Dorthea Lange's 1937 photograph of an 18 year old mother from Oklahoma in a California migrant workers camp.
+This is a colorized version of Dorothea Lange's 1937 photograph of an 18 year old mother from Oklahoma in a California migrant workers camp.
 The colorization seems to magnify the harshness of her life, i.e. her hand and the vacant sadness of her eyes.

-You can't help but wonder if her life improved with the lifting of the depression.
+You can't help but wonder if her life improved with the lifting of the Depression.
 What happened with her children and grandchildren?
 View full size.